skijl/Programmer-Advices/interview/Java.md

 ### Inheritance
 A feature that allows you:
 - to reuse the code
-- reduce effort to writingthe code
+- reduce effort of writing the code
 - reduce maintenance
 Types of inheritance:
 1) Single: Person <= Manager